MethodicalAcceleratorDesign/MAD-NG.docs/refman/source/mad_cmd_match.rst

 	                 { var='MADX.ksf_b1' },
 	                 { var='MADX.ksd_b1' }},
 	  equalities = {{ expr= \t -> t.dq1-15, name='dq1' },
-	                { expr= t -> t.dq2-15, name='dq2' }},
+	                { expr= \t -> t.dq2-15, name='dq2' }},
-	  objective  = { fmin=1e- 8, broyden=true },
+	  objective  = { fmin=1e-8, broyden=true },
 	  maxcall=100, info=2
 	}

 Matching interaction point
 """"""""""""""""""""""""""

 The following example hereafter shows how to squeeze the beam 1 of the LHC to :math:`\beta^*=\mathrm{beta_ip8}\times0.6^2`  at the IP8 while enforcing the required constraints at the interaction point and the final dispersion suppressor (i.e. at makers :literal:`"IP8"` and :literal:`"E.DS.R8.B1"`) in two iterations, using the 20 quadrupoles strengths from :literal:`kq4` to :literal:`kqt13` on left and right sides of the IP.
 The boundary conditions are specified by the beta0 blocks :literal:`bir8b1` for the initial conditions and :literal:`eir8b1` for the final conditions.
-The final summary and an instance of the intermediate summary of this :literal:`match` example are shown in the :ref:`summary output <sec.match.info1>` block and :ref:`intermediate output <sec.match.info2>` block.
+The final summary and an instance of the intermediate summary of this :literal:`match` example are shown in :numref:`code.match.info1` and :ref:`code.match.info2`.

 .. code-block::